• Skip to primary navigation

 • Place the candy corn in a medium microwaveable bowl.
 Microwave on high for 1 minute, followed by 30-second bursts until it is melted.
 Stir until creamy.

 • Add the peanut butter and stir until completely combined.
-Pour mixture into a parchment-lined 8Γ—8 baking dish.
+Pour mixture into a parchment-lined 8×8 baking dish.
 Allow to cool for an hour and a half.
-Remove from pan and cut into 2Γ—1-inch pieces, using a sharp knife.
+Remove from pan and cut into 2×1-inch pieces, using a sharp knife.
 Wipe excess crumbs from candy pieces.

 • In a medium bowl, melt the chocolate in the microwave for 1 minute, followed by 30-second bursts until it is smooth and creamy when stirred.
 Using a small fork, impale bottoms of candies and dip them into the melted chocolate.
 Coat completely.
-Set on wax paper-lined baking sheet for cooling.
-Place in refrigerator for 30 minutes until set.
-Store in a sealed container at room temperature or in the refrigerator.

 Notes